hardware details

 them.
 Unlike the solid construction of my Tektronix tube oscilloscopes,

-the 3 dimensional construction of this hardware is rather awkward to maintain,
+the 3 dimensional structure of this hardware is rather awkward to maintain,

 because it consists mainly of brittle, traceless Pertinax circuit